fbpx

 Even when the skin tones are correct, you can use Photoshop to change the skin tones to add creative effects.
 This can be used to create a fantasy-like feel to images.
 When altering skin tones to bolder colors, it is tricky to blend the skin without altering the areas around the skin as well.

 One method of changing the skin tone is by adding a new Hue Adjustment layer.
-To do this, select the Hue/Saturation icon from the Adjustments panel.
+To do this, select the Hue/Saturation icon from the Adjustments Panel.

-In the Properties panel, use the Hue slider to select the color you want to change the skin color to.
+In the Properties Panel, use the Hue slider to select the color you want to change the skin color to.
 You will see the color appear on the image, although the entire image will change color.

-Next, make sure the layer mask on the Hue adjustment layer is selected, then select the Brush tool from the toolbar (B) and set the foreground color to black.
+Then, select the Brush Tool (B) from the toolbar and set the foreground color to black.
 When using layer masks, white hides the original layer, while black reveals areas on the original layer.

 Open the Brush Preset picker and select a soft brush to use.
 Soft brushes are more feathered than hard brushes, allowing you to blend the image well.

-With the brush selected, click and drag the brush over the image everywhere, except where the skin is showing.
+With the brush selected, click and drag the brush over the image everywhere except where the skin is showing.
 This will reveal the original colors of the rest of the image while keeping the skin tone the color that you have selected.

-When brushing the areas close to the skin, lower the opacity of the brush on the Options bar.
+When brushing the areas close to the skin, lower the opacity of the brush on the Options Bar.
 This will create a better blend for your image.
 Be sure to brush over the eyes and other areas where you don’t want the new color to show.

 If you accidentally brush over areas of the skin, switch the foreground color back to white and brush over those areas to add the Hue adjustment again.
 Once you have carefully brushed over the other areas, you will be left with a subject that has a fantasy-like skin tone.